RichardKnop/machinery/README.md

 `GroupUUID`, GroupTaskCount are useful for creating groups of tasks.

 `Args` is a list of arguments that will be passed to the task when it is executed by a worker.

+`Headers` is a list of headers that will be used when publishing the task to AMQP queue.

 `Immutable` is a flag which defines whether a result of the executed task can be modified or not.
 This is important with `OnSuccess` callbacks.
 Immutable task will not pass its result to its success callbacks while a mutable task will prepend its result to args sent to callback tasks.
 Long story short, set Immutable to false if you want to pass result of the first task in a chain to the second task.